amirulmenjeni/dmine/README.md

         score (s) [INT_RANGE]

 From the output executed above, we can now read the detail of the scrap filter for a spider named `reddit`.
-The part `post (p)` and `comment (c)` represent its scrap filter components, where `post` and `comment` is the component name, and `(p)` and `(c)` is their respective symbol.
-If the no symbol is set for a scrap component or a scrap option, then `(None)` will be displayed instead (In the above example, `text`, the scrap option of the scrap component `comment` has no symbol.
+The unindented line with `post (p)` and `comment (c)` represent its scrap filter components, where `post` and `comment` is the scrap component name, and `(p)` and `(c)` is their respective symbol.
+If the no symbol is set for a scrap component or a scrap option, then `(None)` will be displayed instead (In the above example, the scrap option `text` of the scrap component `comment` has no symbol.
 The list below each component name is the list of its available options.
 The all-capitalized string enclosed in the square braces `[...]` represent the type of input that a scrap option is expected to get.

 After we understood the detail of scrap filter for the reddit spider, we can run the spider with its scrap filter as shown below.